A33a/asoiaf/README.md

 ###BFS
 The breadth-first search algorithm is used to calculate the diameter of the graph and farthest path for all vertices and the average of it.
 ###DFS
-The depth-first search algorithms is used to calculate the amount of connected components in the graph.
+The depth-first search algorithm is used to calculate the amount of connected components in the graph.
 ###Bron-Kerbosch algorithm
 Used for calculating the maximal cliques in the graph.
 ###Kruskal’s algorithm